The Collaborative Steward – Amy Merrill

 Amy’s mother, Sally, always stressed the importance of listening to both sides and the benefits of understanding and supporting your community, no matter the differences in opinion.

-With American Rivers, Amy is leading a small, excellent team to restore stream reaches and streamside lands to provide habitat for fish and wildlife and recreational opportunities for local community members in the Central Valley.
-Amy’s team at American Rivers works with farmers, ranchers, developers, state and regional parks and other land owners to find these ‘sweet spots’ where tweaks in land use and management provide win-wins for fish, wildlife, and people.
+With American Rivers, Amy is leading a group to restore stream reaches and streamside lands to provide habitat for fish and wildlife and recreational opportunities for local community members in the Central Valley.
+Amy’s team works with farmers, ranchers, developers, state and regional parks and other land owners to find these ‘sweet spots’ where tweaks in land use and management provide win-wins for fish, wildlife, and people.

 “When we work together with farmers, ranchers and other local interests to find a common vision, we can achieve incredible results.
 We can protect communities and agricultural lands from floods while providing habitat for wildlife and great recreational opportunities for people.
 We can have clean, cold rivers and see populations of fish increase while providing respite from the heat along shade-covered banks.
 This is what a sustainable landscape looks like that we Californians can all care for and be proud of.”